TaraRhoseyn/javascript_card_memory_game/README.md

 **Solution** - I changed the id of the game board specifically for easy mode to allow seperate styling (width).

+**Bug 3** - Perfecting the match if statement for the game was a large challenge.

 ## Deployment

 ### GitHub Pages